twitter/twemproxy/README.md

 Few checklists:

-+ use newer version of gcc (older version of gcc has problems)
++ Use newer version of gcc (older version of gcc has problems)
-+ use CFLAGS="-O1" ./configure && make
++ Use CFLAGS="-O1" ./configure && make
-+ use CFLAGS="-O3 -fno-strict-aliasing" ./configure && make
++ Use CFLAGS="-O3 -fno-strict-aliasing" ./configure && make
++ `autoreconf -fvi && ./configure` needs `automake` and `libtool` to be installed

 ## Features